 This is rarely the case but an option for some especially if you are dealing with a marketing or advertising agency.

-If you have not been paid for freelance work it is likely you will be late for some of your financial obligations.
+If you have not been paid for freelance work by its due date it is likely you will be late for some legally binding financial obligations.

-This can be trickier if the client is overseas as most countries do not have a postal system that is as efficient as the Royal Mail.
-Again, a deadline needs to be set within your letter.
+This can be trickier if the client is overseas as most countries do not have a postal system as efficient as the Royal Mail.

 It is worth stating within your letter that recovery action will have to be taken if no payment is received.

 This is the next logical step and also lets the client know you are serious about getting your money back.

 Not Been Paid For Freelance Work – Instructing a Debt Collection Agency

 Being self-employed and not been paid for freelance work can be a stressful situation.

 This is especially true if it affects your cash flow.